cdefgah/whatsapp-jpeg-repair/README.md

 And press Enter.
 After that just close the terminal window.

-MacOS Gatekeeper blocks this application when you try to launch it.
-To run the downloaded application on MacOS your should either [disable MacOS Gatekeeper](https://www.google.com/search?q=disable+MacOS+Gatekeeper) or build the application from the source code as described below, and replace existing executable in downloaded zip archive with the newly-built file.
+Please note that MacOS Gatekeeper blocks this application when you try to launch it.
+To run the downloaded application on MacOS your should either [disable MacOS Gatekeeper](https://www.google.com/search?q=disable+MacOS+Gatekeeper) or build the application from the source code as described below.
+And replace existing executable in downloaded zip archive with the newly-built file.
 Building from the source code is recommended way, because disabling Gatekeeper on different MacOS versions is not an easy task.

 Source code file `WhatsAppJpegRepair.go` is included to the application archive for MacOS users.
 And in case you've decided to build the application from the source code, follow these steps: